dexterlanot/CS-121-FINAL-PROJECT/README.md

 ```
 # Video Demo

 The video includes a code breakdown as well as an output demonstration. [**Click here**](https://youtu.be/sy2JWudIQ9I) or click the video thumbnail below to watch the video presentation.
+Time stamps are added to the video description.

 [![Video](https://img.youtube.com/vi/sy2JWudIQ9I/maxresdefault.jpg)](https://youtu.be/sy2JWudIQ9I)